Kenya–Mexico relations

-Kenya–Mexico relations are the diplomatic relations between the Republic of Kenya and the United Mexican States.
+The nations of Kenya and Mexico established diplomatic relations in 1977.
 Both nations are members of the Group of 15, Group of 24 and the United Nations.

 History

 Kenya and Mexico established diplomatic relations on 15 March 1977, fourteen years after Kenya gained independence from the United Kingdom.
 In March 1981, Mexico opened an embassy in Nairobi.
 Since the establishment of diplomatic relations, both nations have increased their involvements in mutual scientific, educational and cultural exchanges cooperation.

 In 2010, Mexico hosted the United Nations Climate Change Conference in Cancún.
 Among the invitees was Prime Minister Raila Odinga.
 During the conference, Mexican President Felipe Calderón and Prime Minister Odinga met and during their reunion both leaders discussed increasing high level discussions between leaders of both nations and reaching agreements on education, environment, aeronautic cooperation, health and extradition.
 In 2011 and again in 2014; Kenyan parliamentary delegations visited Mexico to discuss issues on national security, combating organized crime, refugees and financial cooperation.

 In 2014, Mexico Secretary for the Environment, Juan José Guerra Abud, paid a visit to Nairobi to attend the first universal assembly meeting for the United Nations Environment Programme.
 In May 2018, Ambassador Tom Amolo, Political and Diplomatic Secretary in the Ministry of Foreign Affairs & International Trade of Kenya, paid a visit to Mexico to attend the second meeting between both nations on common interests and to strengthen political and economic cooperation.

+In 2020, both nations held their third Meeting on Political Consultation Mechanism which was held virtually.
+Over the years, Mexican cuisine, alcohol and telenovelas have made an impact in Kenya.